 ADS-B may be inoperative in accrodance with the MEL without the need of CASA approval.

 If an MEL is not available then operations may be conducted without ADS-B Transmitting equipment but only with special approval from CASA.
 Approval with short notice from CASA is unlikely as the approval also requires specific approval and assessment from Airservices due to operational restrictions.

 The following provides guidance on the requirements for the carriage of ADS-B Transmitting equipment when conducting operations within the Australian FIR under the IFR.

-CASA Instrument 113/16 Authorisation — foreign registered aircraft operating without ADS-B transmitting equipment dated 22 November 2016 will expire at the end of 6 June 2020.
+CASA Instrument 113/16 Authorisation — foreign registered aircraft operating without ADS-B transmitting equipment dated 22 November 2016 expired at the end of 6 June 2020.

-From 7 June 2020 all foreign registered aircraft operating under the IFR, engaged in commercial international air transport within Australia, are required to be equipped with operational ADS-B equipment unless otherwise permitted in accordance with Civil Aviation Order (CAO) 82.5 Appendix 4 clause 8.
+All foreign registered aircraft operating under the IFR, engaged in commercial international air transport within Australia are now required to be equipped with operational ADS-B equipment unless otherwise permitted in accordance with Civil Aviation Order (CAO) 82.5 Appendix 4, clause 8.

 It is an international mandate (e.g. FAA and EASA) that all aircraft are equipped with operational ADS-B equipment in order to provide appropriate separation and surveillance capability.

 All FATAOC holders and Section 25 Non-Scheduled permission applicants, in accordance with CAO 82.5 Appendix 4, will be required to have operational ADS-B equipment fitted to their aircraft for the period of time that the aircraft is expected to be within the Brisbane and/or Melbourne FIRs.

 CAO requirements: Prior to departure from a foreign or Australian port: